bitpay/insight-api/README.md

 Since v0.2 a new cache schema has been introduced.
 Only information from transactions with INSIGHT_SAFE_CONFIRMATIONS settings will be cached (by default SAFE_CONFIRMATIONS=6).
 There are 3 different caches:
- * nr. of confirmations
+ * Number of confirmations
- * transaction spent information
+ * Transaction output spent/unspent status
  * scriptPubKey for unspent transactions

 Cache data is only populated on request, i.e., only after accessing the required data for